xoltar/engine/README.md

 TODO: SDM interface should have a way of easily adding a new engine.
 - GET /api/engines          - returns list of engines
-- PUT /api/engines  + json  - adds the engine to the registered processors list
+- PUT /api/engines  + json  - adds the engine to the registered processors list *Update docs to say what a scitran-app is.* The scitran/api repo does not contain the information promised above.